MirisWisdom/Albumin/README.md

       "start": "0:05:20",
       "end": "0:09:37"
     }
+  ]
 }
 ```

 Please review it and ensure that the values are your desired ones.
 The values in this file will be used for the encoding process.

+Also, XML can be used instead of JSON by passing `--xml` as a parameter.

 ### Batch Albums